If you’re a tech fan who wants a traditional TV service with some new technology perks . . . then Spectrum TV isn’t for you.

 Expect to pay more per channel than with similar providers.

 Think of it as the price you pay for not being locked into an agreement.
-And sometimes, with persistence, you can negotiate a better cable package overall, which could lower your per-channel cost and make Spectrum more appealing.
+And sometimes, with persistence, you can negotiate a better cable package overall.
+And who could argue with a lower per-channel cost?

 Spectrum TV packages

 For example, AT&T U-verse charges termination fees up to $180.
-Competitor DISH charges termination fees as high as $460.
+Competitor DISH charges $20 for every month left on your contract—up to a maximum of $480.
 At least with Spectrum, you avoid the contract hassle.

 |Spectrum (Charter)||Spectrum TV Silver||$84.99/mo.*||HBO, Showtime, Cinemax|